Knifeworld: Solo project

-Soon afterwards, Torabi would formally establish this live lineup as the full Knifeworld lineup, transforming it from a solo project to a full band.
+Full-band years

 In winter 2010, Knifeworld began to make new recordings.
 In December, the first full band recording emerged: a cover version of the Cardiacs song 'The Stench of Honey' appeared on Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1 (a fundraising compilation album to benefit the hospitalised Cardiacs leader Tim Smith).

 In July 2011, Knifeworld released the 'Dear Lord, No Deal' EP, another full band recording.
-During the winter of 2011, Knifeworld changed its lineup again when both Allami and Fortnam departed amicably to concentrate on their own projects.
+During the winter of 2011, Knifeworld changed its line-up again when both Allami and Fortnam departed amicably to concentrate on their own projects.
 Torabi recruited former Veils drummer Ben Woollacott, and Charlie Cawood (a multi-instrumentalist who also plays or has played with Tonochrome, Spiritwo and a host of bands in various disciplines) joined as the new bass guitarist.
 The new lineup recorded the 'Clairvoyant Fortnight' EP, released in the summer of 2012 (and accompanied by a striking video shot by Thumpermonkey's Michael Woodman, set in an Edwardian seance and featuring a guest appearance by snooker star (and progressive rock advocate) Steve Davis.
-This period also saw an expansion of the band's lineup, the addition of saxophonists Josh Perl and Nicki Maher making Knifeworld an octet.
+This period also saw an expansion of the band's line-up, the addition of saxophonists Josh Perl and Nicki Maher making Knifeworld an octet.

 In the early autumn of 2012, Knifeworld teamed up with two other bands with similar aims (London's The Fierce and the Dead, and Salford's Trojan Horse) for a series of British gigs called the Stabbing a Dead Horse Tour.
-The band would play further assorted gigs in the UK during 2013, and in September 2013 released their first new material for over a year - the download-only single "Don't Land On Me", which featured a guest appearance by former Do Me Bad Things singer Chantal Brown and a performance video filmed by The Chaos Engineers.
+The band would play further assorted gigs in the UK during 2013, and in September 2013 released their first new material for over a year - the download-only single "Don't Land On Me", which featured a guest appearance by former Do Me Bad Things singer Chantal Brown and a performance video filmed by the Chaos Engineers.

 Having signed to Inside Out Music in early 2014, Knifeworld released their second album, 'The Unravelling', in July of that year.
-A video for 'Destroy The World We Love' preceded the record's release, also made with The Chaos Engineers.
+A video for 'Destroy the World We Love' preceded the record's release, also made with the Chaos Engineers.
 Around this time, Nicki Maher stepped down from the band, and was replaced by Oliver Sellwood (the saxophonist for A Sweet Niche and Workers Union Ensemble).
 That autumn, Knifeworld made its first proper trip to Europe as main tour support to Amplifier.

+In 2015, Knifeworld released a compilation album called Home Of the Newly Departed.
+This compiled and re-sequenced the songs from the band's two previous EPs Dear Lord, No Deal and Clairvoyant Fortnight as well as adding "Happy Half-life, Dear Friend" (the B-side of the band's debut 7" single "Pissed Up on Brake Fluid").
+All tracks were remastered.

-In 2016, Knifeworld released their third album Bottled Out Of Eden.
+In 2016, Knifeworld released their third album Bottled Out Of Eden, which had been recorded at Bob Drake's studio in the Mid-Pyrennees, France, and which featured more songwriting and arranging input from the whole band.

-In recent years, Knifeworld have been inactive while Torabi concentrates on other musical projects such as Gong, The Utopia Strong and a solo career.